-8. The Prevent duty (KCSIE 2019 pg85)
+8. The Prevent duty

 All schools and colleges are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".
 This duty is known as the Prevent duty.
-The HT/identified governors/DSL/DDSL have received Prevent training and this has been disseminated to staff in school.
+The Headteacher/identified governors/DSL/DDSL have received Prevent training and this has been disseminated to staff in school.